 Learn more about the impact of caregiving, while also developing self-care, ways to deal with stress, and how to take care of yourself!

 Understanding and Caring for a Person with Dementia

-This class will discuss the different types of dementia, common behaviors, reasons for troubling behaviors, and corresponding strategies to help you communicate effectively with the individual and their family members!
+Discuss the different types of dementia, common behaviors, reasons for behaviors, and corresponding strategies to help effective communication.

 Alzheimer’s Disease and Dementia Care Seminar